MKMaths22/Odin-Landing-Page/README.md

 Tangerines image is by No_Name13 from Pixabay.
 Bananas image is by Pete Linforth from Pixabay.
 Strawberries image is by Roberto Barresi from Pixabay.
-I will focus on getting the layout as described in The Odin Project (TOP) instructions, and I might only decide to put some of my own resources in at the end.
+I have focused on getting the layout as described in The Odin Project (TOP) instructions and then put some of my own resources in at the end.